ExpediaGroup/styx/docs/developer-guide/plugins.md

 There is only one method to implement: `Plugin create(Environment environment);`

 The `create` method performs any necessary initialisation before starting the plugin.
-Styx passes in an `Environment` object that contains plugin's configuration, a view of Styx configuration, and also a metrics registry.
+Styx passes in an `Environment` object that contains the plugin's configuration, a view of Styx configuration, and also a metrics registry.

-Styx will not start forwarding traffic until `create` is successfully called for all active plugins.
-Therefore it is acceptable to perform blocking operations on `create` until plugin is ready to start.
+Styx will not start forwarding traffic until the call to `create` returns successfully for all active plugins.
+Therefore it is acceptable to perform blocking operations on `create` until the plugin is ready to start.
 This may include reading local files or querying remote servers.
-However use this capability judiciously.
+However, use this capability judiciously.
 Plugins are loaded serially, and initialisation time for the full plugin chain adds up.
 Future versions of Styx may offer more sophisticated lifecycle management.